 Any application for access to a document must be made in writing.
 The application must be sent by e-mail, post or fax with sufficient precision so as to enable Eurojust to identify the document.
 The online contact form may also be used.
-The application should be addressed to the Head of the Legal Service of Eurojust.
+The application should be addressed to the Head of the Legal Affairs Unit of Eurojust.

 How long will it take?

 The procedure can take up to 30 working days from registration of the application.
 Exceptionally, this deadline can be extended by another 15 days.